ashikhareddy/Cyber-security-Project-/Journal/Week8.md

 **Error 7: Trunk encapsulation error on 3560**
 When setting Fa0/9 to trunk mode on the 3560 switch we received an error saying the interface encapsulation is Auto and cannot be set to trunk.
 Fixed by running `switchport trunk encapsulation dot1q` before `switchport mode trunk`.

-**Error 8: Clayton to Mernda VPN not establishing** The ISAKMP negotiation between Clayton and Mernda stays at MM_NO_STATE.
-Debug output confirmed Mernda is sending IKE packets but Clayton never receives them in the simulation.
-The CBD to Clayton tunnel works fine.
-This appears to be a Packet Tracer simulation limitation for direct router to router IPSec without an intermediate firewall device.
-Routing between Clayton and Mernda works correctly without VPN.
+**Error 8: Mernda to CBD and Clayton to Mernda VPN not establishing** Both tunnels stay at MM_NO_STATE.
+Debug confirmed IKE packets are being sent but not received by the peer router.
+This is a Packet Tracer simulation limitation.
+Routing between all campuses works correctly without encryption.

+**Error 9: Backup server DMZ interface not passing traffic** CBD-BACKUP-01 was initially connected to a dedicated DMZ interface on the firewall.
+Despite correct nameif and IP configuration the interface showed not configured via nameif in Packet Tracer and traffic could not pass.
+Fixed by connecting CBD-BACKUP-01 to the inside network via CBD-SW-01 instead.

 ---